aragon/aragon-court/docs/4-entry-points/3-dispute-manager.md

 - **State transitions:**
     - Update current Court term if needed
     - Create a new dispute object
-    - Create an adjudication round object setting the draft term to the next Court term
+    - Create an adjudication round object setting the draft term at the end of the evidence submission period
-    - Calculate dispute fees based on the Court configuration for the draft term of the dispute (the next term)
+    - Calculate dispute fees based on the current Court configuration
-    - Set the number of jurors to be drafted based on the Court configuration for the draft term  of the dispute (the next term)
+    - Set the number of jurors to be drafted based on the Court configuration at the term when dispute was created
     - Pull the required dispute fee amount from the sender to be deposited in the `Treasury` module, revert if the ERC20-transfer wasn't successful

 ### 4.3.3.
+Close evidence period

+- **Actor:** Controller
+- **Inputs:**
+    - **Dispute ID:** Dispute identification number
+- **Authentication:** Only the controller is allowed to call this function
+- **Pre-flight checks:**
+    - Ensure that the Court term is up-to-date.
+Otherwise, perform a heartbeat before continuing the execution.
+    - Ensure a dispute object with that ID exists
+    - Ensure that the current term is at least after the term when the dispute was created
+    - Ensure that the dispute evidence period is still open
+- **State transitions:**
+    - Update the dispute draft term ID of the first adjudication round to the current term

+### 4.3.4.
 Draft

 - **Actor:** External entity incentivized by the draft fee they will earn by performing this execution.
 Alternatively, an altruistic entity to make sure the dispute is drafted
 - **Inputs:**
-    - **Dispute ID:** dispute identification number
+    - **Dispute ID:** Dispute identification number
 - **Authentication:** Open
 - **Pre-flight checks:**
     - Ensure that the Court term is up-to-date.
 Otherwise, revert (cannot heartbeat and draft in the same block)